Locations:

 Is Fuchs’ dystrophy related to glaucoma?

-Researchers are continuing to examine the relationship between glaucoma and Fuchs’ dystrophy.
+Researchers continue to examine the relationship between glaucoma and Fuchs’ dystrophy.
 You may be more likely to have glaucoma or optical hypertension if you have a severe case of Fuchs’ dystrophy.
 Signs and symptoms of Fuchs’ dystrophy may overlap those of glaucoma.
 Also, treatments for one disease may make the other worse.
 For these reasons, researchers need to continue studying this topic.

 A note from Cleveland Clinic

 Experiencing symptoms of any eye condition can be scary, and that’s true of Fuchs’ dystrophy.
 If you do have symptoms like pain or early morning blurred vision, see your healthcare provider as soon as possible.
-Remember that early detection and treatment often offer the best outcomes and that researchers are continuing to develop new ways to manage and treat Fuchs’ dystrophy and other conditions.
+Remember that early detection and treatment often offer the best outcomes and that researchers continue to develop new ways to manage and treat Fuchs’ dystrophy and other conditions.

 Medically Reviewed

-Last reviewed by a Cleveland Clinic medical professional on 07/08/2022.
+Last reviewed on 07/08/2022.

-Learn more about our editorial process.
+Learn more about the Health Library and our editorial process.

 Ad